Image Dot Image Dot

 Triangular Patterns

-Wondering How to Freeze Guacamole?
 Here’s Why You Shouldn’t

 Avocados Are Always Good

-Avocados are always in season!
+Avocados From Mexico are always in season!
 That means you can always count on fresh, delicious guacamole, no matter how far ahead you’re party planning.
 The rich soil, abundant sunshine, and timely rainfall in Michoacán (where your Avocados From Mexico come from) make this the ideal location for harvesting avocados.
 Learn more about the avocado’s journey from Mexico here.

-In lieu of freezing your avocados or guacamole, here are a few preservation tips — and some ideas on what to do with extra pre-cut avocados.
+So, the good thing is you don’t need to know how to store guacamole in the freezer.
+Instead of freezing your avocados or guacamole, here are a few preservation tips — and some ideas on what to do with extra pre-cut avocados.

-• Coat the flesh with lime or lemon juice or olive oil before covering it in plastic wrap and placing it in the refrigerator.
+• Coat the flesh with lime or lemon juice, or olive oil before covering it in plastic wrap and placing it in the refrigerator.

 • Place the flesh-side down in a container of water.
 Refrigerate it for up to two days.